Adding images is as simple as drag & drop. Spinal supports two ways to store your images.

 Using Cloudinary #

 You can also store your images directly on Cloudinary.
 This is great if you want them to do any transformations, etc. for you.
-When set up, images added are directly stored in Cloudinary and an absolute link to it is added into your content.
+When set up, images are directly stored in Cloudinary and a link to the image is added to your content.

 You can find your credentials in the Cloudinary console.